-Breakfast sausage (§319.143) may contain fresh or frozen meat, fresh or frozen meat and meat byproducts, binders, and extenders up to 3.5% or 2%, up to 50% fat content in finished product, and no more than 3% added water.
+Breakfast sausage (§319.143) may contain fresh or frozen meat, fresh or frozen meat and meat byproducts, binders, and extenders up to 3.5% (or 2%), up to 50% fat content in finished product, and no more than 3% added water.
 Mechanically separated species up to 20% of the meat block and antioxidants are also permitted.

-Whole hog sausage (§319.144) is prepared fresh and/or frozen meat from swine in proportions normal to a single carcass.
+Whole hog sausage (§319.144, FSLPB) is prepared fresh and/or frozen meat from swine in proportions normal to a single carcass (i.e., two hams, two shoulders, one heart, one belly, one tongue, two cheeks, etc. per carcass).
 Mechanically separated pork produced in natural proportions from a single hog is allowed.
-Whole hog sausage may not contain added water to exceed more than 3% of the total ingredients or more than 50% fat content in the finished product.
+Whole hog sausage may contain added water not to exceed 3% of the total ingredients and no more than 50% fat content in the finished product.
 Antioxidants are permitted but binders and extenders are not.

-Italian sausage (§319.145) is a fresh uncured raw sausage that has a standard of identity.
+Italian sausage (§319.145) is fresh, uncured raw sausage that has a standard of identity.
 Italian sausage must contain at least 85% meat or meat and fat, no more than 35% fat in the finished product, and no more than 3% added water.
-Required ingredients that characterize Italian sausage include fennel and/or anise, salt, and any type of dry pepper (e.g., black pepper, red pepper, white pepper, etc.).
-Italian sausage is permitted to contain paprika as an ingredient under the standard of identity.
-Although classified as a fresh sausage, regulations provide for product name alternatives to use when the product is cooked and/or cured (e.g., raw and cured product must be named "cured Italian sausage" and cooked product must be named "cooked Italian sausage."
+Products named "Italian sausage" must be prepared from pork, or pork and pork fat.
+Required ingredients that characterize the flavor of Italian sausage includes fennel and/or anise, salt, and dry pepper (e.g., black pepper, red pepper, white pepper, etc.).
+It is permitted to contain paprika under its standard of identity.
+While Italian sausage is classified as a fresh sausage, regulations allow for product name alternatives to be used when the product is cooked and/or cured (e.g., raw and cured product would be named "cured Italian sausage;' cooked product would be named "cooked Italian sausage;' cooked product would be named "cooked Italian sausage;' Italian sausage;' the pork must make up the majority of the meat block and the product name would be changed accordingly (e.g., "Italian sausage with beef").
+If beef or veal with or without beef fat or veal fat replaced all of the pork and pork fat in the meat block, that product name would also change accordingly (e.g., "Beef Italian sausage")

-Bratwurst, chorizo, and linguica are other fresh sausages identified by a standard of identify in the FSLPB.
-These sausages may be cured and must include the term "cured" on the product label ("Cured Bratwurst"), but cured chorizo sausage does not require further product name declarations.
-Chorizo and linguica are permitted to contain paprika as an ingredient per the FSLPB and also §424.23(a)(2).
+Bratwurst, chorizo, and linguica are other fresh sausages identified by standards of identity in the FSLPB.
+When Bratwurst and Linguica are cured the term "cured" is required in the product name on the label (i.e., "Cured Bratwurst," "cured Linguica").
+Chorizo sausage may be fresh, cured, cooked, dried or semi dry but does not require changes to the product name, i.e., all red meat versions may be called "chorizo."
+Fresh and/or raw chorizo and linguica are permitted to contain paprika as an ingredient per the FSLPB and also §424.23(a)(2).
+All three of these sausages follow basic requirements in §319.140 with additional requirements in the FSLPB.

-NOTE: Although the FSLPB states that wine is credited as added water, FSIS considers wine and vinegar added to chorizo as flavoring and does not include either ingredient in added water calculations.
+NOTE: Although the FSLPB states that wine is credited as added water, FSIS considers that less than 2% wine and vinegar added to chorizo as flavoring and does not include either ingredient in added water calculations.
+When wine or vinegar are added at 2% or more of the total formula, the characterizing ingredient must be included in the product name (e.g., "chorizo with wine" or "chorizo with vinegar") and the sausage standard would need to be met.